5 Tips For All Students Going To College

 If you don’t already know, there are majors and minors in college.
 Essentially, your college major is the main subject you focus on.

-A college minor is a secondary subject – or subjects – that you study alongside the major.
+A college minor is a secondary subject – or subjects – you study alongside the major.
 Now, there are no rules for majors and minors.

 You can major in business but choose minors in completely different subject areas.
 This is fine, but my experience tells me that the better approach is to make your minors support your major.